 Even the backstreets of Seoul feel very safe!

-Common to the point where for some crimes, many people don’t even know that what they are doing is against the law – things such as very poor driving (I consistently see people running red lights or even driving on the wrong side of the road/footpath), and drunk driving are both very common.
+On the other hand, some petty crimes are common to the point where for some crimes, many people don’t even know that what they are doing is against the law – things such as very poor driving (I consistently see people running red lights or even driving on the wrong side of the road/footpath), and drunk driving are both very common.

 Things such as prostitution are illegal but simply overlooked, and there are occasionally incidents of corruption.
 However, when talking about the crimes that most people care about – things such as homicide rates, theft, scams, etc, Korea has a good record, and living in Seoul is usually very safe.
 With that being said, I do have a few warnings.